dvdstelt/VerticalSliceWorkshop/README.md

   - Divergent.Finance.API
   - Divergent.Customers.API
   - Divergent.CompositionGateway
-- Verify if the response is correct using [Postman](https://www.postman.com/downloads/) be sending HTTP requests to the following uri:
+- Verify if the response is correct using any browser by sending HTTP requests to the following uri:
   - http://localhost:20185/api/orders/ for sales
   - http://localhost:20187/api/prices/orders/total?orderIds=1 for finance
   - http://localhost:20186/api/customers/byorders?orderIds=1 for customers